-Mari holds an honorary position as Clinical Senior Lecturer in Child and Adolescent Psychiatry at Imperial College London.
+Dr Mari Dominguez holds an honorary position as Clinical Senior Lecturer in Child and Adolescent Psychiatry at Imperial College London.
 She works as Consultant Child & Adolescent Psychiatrist at Ealing Child and Adolescent Mental Health Service (West London NHS Trust).

-Mari’s graduated in Medicine at the University of Navarra (Pamplona, Spain), completed her specialist clinical training in psychiatry (Hospital Santiago, Vitoria, Spain) and began her academic career in Neuroscience (University of Basque Country, Spain).
+Dr Dominguez graduated in Medicine at the University of Navarra (Pamplona, Spain), completed her specialist clinical training in psychiatry (Hospital Santiago, Vitoria, Spain) and began her academic career in Neuroscience (University of Basque Country, Spain).
 In 2006, Dr Dominguez obtained a Marie Curie Early Stage Research Training Fellowship, and moved to Maastricht University (Netherlands), where she developed her research interest and expertise in psychiatric epidemiology & meta-analytic studies in the field of adolescent psychosis research.
-After obtaining her PhD entitled 'A Dynamic Model of the Onset of Clinical Psychosis from an Epidemiological Perspective' in 2009, Mari continued to work as a postdoctoral researcher at Maastricht University for one year.
-In 2010, Mari obtained an Alicia Koplowitz fellowship (research and clinical fellowship in child and adolescent psychiatry) at Imperial College London (London, UK) where she continued her research work in adolescent clinical psychosis.
-In 2016, she completed her CCT in Child and Adolescent Psychiatry (St Mary's scheme, London Deanery - RCPsych) and continued to work as a Consultant Child & Adolescent Psychiatrist in the NHS whilst holding an honorary position as Clinical Senior Lecturer at Imperial College London.
+After obtaining her PhD entitled 'A Dynamic Model of the Onset of Clinical Psychosis from an Epidemiological Perspective' in 2009, she continued to work as a Postdoctoral Researcher at Maastricht University.
+In 2010, Dr Dominguez obtained an Alicia Koplowitz Fellowship (research and clinical fellowship in child and adolescent psychiatry) at Imperial College London (London, UK) where she continued her research work in adolescent clinical psychosis.
+In 2016, Dr Dominguez completed her CCT in Child and Adolescent Psychiatry (St Mary's scheme, London Deanery - RCPsych) and continued to work as a Consultant Child & Adolescent Psychiatrist in the NHS whilst holding an honorary position as Clinical Senior Lecturer at Imperial College London.